-This trail is so unique because you come across many different features along with it.
+Mount Pleasant Trail is so unique because you come across many different features along with it.
 Big boulders, many bees pollinating, and what seems to be a different type of forest with little to no vegetation.
 Keep following the Henry Lanum Memorial Trail and the blue trailblaze.
 You will come up to a sign that connects the other trailhead.
 As you follow the blue blazers, you will come across a sign that points you toward a spring and more unique land formations.

 The legs are really starting to burn now.
-The incline starts back up again but it is getting close to the peak of the hike.
+The incline on Mount Pleasant Trail starts back up again but it is getting close to the peak of the hike.
 You will know you’re at the top when it starts to level out and you see a sign pointing towards the East and West outlooks.
 Both of these views are incredible with views of the lush green mountains for miles and miles.
 We took the West outlook route first and then came back to do the East outlook route.
 It was hard for me to say which one I preferred because they were both so spectacular.

 It was a perfect summer day in August here.
-You have to climb up some rocks to get to these view points on the Western outlook route but it’s well worth it.
+You have to climb up some rocks to get to these viewpoints on the Western outlook route but it’s well worth it.
 It’s a perfect place to sit down and eat lunch.
-The only problem that we had was there were so many horse flies.
+The only problem that we had was there were so many horseflies.
 These were also the largest horse flies I have ever seen, so that wasn’t fun but still enjoyed it.
 After we ate we went back down and walked back to then go up to see the Eastern Outlook.
 We didn’t stay there as long as we did on the Western outlook but the views were just as good.

 We headed back the way we came to that East and West outlook sign.
 From there follow the same trail until you see the sign above.
 We went left because we accidentally went the clockwise route but take a right if you followed the other reviews of people saying go counterclockwise.